Each project comes with 2-5 hours of micro-videos explaining the solution.

 Start here if...

 you’re new to computer vision.
-This project is the perfect introduction to techniques like neural networks using a classic dataset including pre-extracted features.
+This data science project is the perfect introduction to techniques like neural networks using a classic dataset including pre-extracted features.

 MNIST ("Modified National Institute of Standards and Technology") is the de facto “hello world” dataset of computer vision.
 Since its release in 1999, this classic dataset of handwritten images has served as the basis for benchmarking classification algorithms.
 As new machine learning techniques emerge, MNIST remains a reliable resource for researchers and learners alike.